rezarajan/sdc-path-planning/docs/Model Documentation.md

 ## Code Structure

-The implementaion fo the code follows a functional programming style versus an object oriented one.
-This approach is taken simply because in C++, this is what I am more accustomed to.
-For the purposes of this project, this method suffices, but an object-oriented approch is perhaps recommended for better flexibility of the code.
-This is further explained in the recommendations.
+The code implementaion follows a functional programming style versus an object-oriented one.
+This approach is taken simply because in C++ this is what I am more accustomed to.
+For the purposes of this project this method suffices, but an object-oriented approch is perhaps recommended for better code flexibility, for e.g. if implementing the [recommendations](#recommendations).

 Most of the code resides in the `helpers.h` header file, with a single endpoint exposed in the `main.cpp` file.
 In other words, the logic of path planning is handled by a single function called `bestTrajectory`, which is called in `main.cpp` to return a vector of `[x,y]` path points.